jaruizes/casarrubios-project/README.md

 The use case selected is the recruitment process.
 We are a company that publishes positions in a portal and people interested on these open positions can apply to them.

-The idea is to use artificial intelligence to be more efficient doing the screening phase and try to automatize the process of selecting the best curriculums n each open position.
+The aim is to leverage artificial intelligence to be more efficient during the screening phase and automate the process of selecting the best resumes for each open position.
 The following picture shows the process: